 The challenge (and fun) of this activity is that although the lesson asks straightforward questions — who should own and control land?
 How will freedpeople be protected? — these documents do not always straightforwardly answer them.
 Often, the answers are only partial; sometimes the “what happened” proved only temporary; the perspective and position of the authors can be hard to parse; and students may end up with more questions than they started out with.
 No, this selection of speeches, newspaper articles, contracts, letters, and laws is not a Google search bar that will spit out answers in mere seconds.
 So it is critically important that students be given sufficient space and time to talk with each other throughout all portions of this activity.
 And these documents are not to be tackled alone; rather, they should be pored over, analyzed, and deciphered in conversation with others.
 Continue reading and access lesson from DOWNLOAD TO READ IN FULL button.

-Erasing the Black Freedom Struggle: How State Standards Fail to Teach the Truth About Reconstruction Zinn Education Project national report
+Erasing the Black Freedom Struggle: How State Standards Fail to Teach the Truth About Reconstruction Zinn Education Project national report on the teaching of the Reconstruction era, including a state-by-state assessment.

 More resources below.